webdeva4/lpi-challenge/README.md

 **You may use whatever PHP language, framework, tools, etc. you wish to create the API.**
-_I chose to use Lumen which is [The stunningly fast micro-framework by Laravel](https://lumen.laravel.com) I have ot used Lumen before, but it is very close to laravel, minus some of the bells and whistles.
+_I chose to use Lumen which is [The stunningly fast micro-framework by Laravel](https://lumen.laravel.com) I have not used Lumen before, but it is very close to laravel, minus some of the bells and whistles.
 I researched a little when I realized i relied on some of those "bells and whistles".
 I figured it out.
 I chose SQLite for my Database, which I had not worked with before either, but seemed the right choice for the size of this project_

-###Required API endpoints:
+### Required API endpoints:
 1. List all cities in a state
        GET /state/{state}/cities
 2. Allow creating a new visit to a city.